Dynamic Channel Bonding in Spatially Distributed High-Density WLANs: System model under consideration

 \begin{enumerate}

 \item \newverold{\textbf{Channel model}: signal propagation is isotropic.
 Also, the propagation delay between any pair of nodes is considered negligible because of the small carrier sense in the above 1GHz ISM bands where WLANs operate.
 Besides, the transmission power is divided uniformly among the basic channels in the selected transmission channel.
-Specifically, we apply a loss $\ell$ per basic channel each time the bandwidth is doubled.
-We also consider an adjacent channel interference model that replicates the half of the power transmitted per Hertz into the two basic channels that are contiguous to the actual transmission channel $C_n^\text{tx}$.}
+We also consider an adjacent channel interference model that replicates $\text{P}_\nu$ of the power transmitted per Hertz into the two basic channels that are contiguous to the actual transmission channel.}

 \item \textbf{Packet errors}: a packet is lost if \textit{i}) the power of interest received at the receiver is less than its CCA, \textit{ii}) the SINR ($\gamma$) perceived at the receiver does not accomplish the capture effect (CE), i.e., $\gamma <$ CE, or \textit{iii}) the receiver was already receiving a packet.
 In the latter case, the decoding of the first packet is ruptured only if the CE is no longer accomplished because of the interfering transmission.
 We assume an infinite maximum number of retransmissions per packet, whose effect is negligible in most of the cases because of the small probability of retransmitting a data packet more than few times \cite{chatzimisios2004performance}.